AdaCore/gnatcoverage/doc/gnatcov/run_prereq.rst

 together with :option:`-mlongcall` for PowerPC configurations.
 Optimization is supported up to :option:`-O1`, with inlining allowed.

-The :option:`-fprofile-arcs` compilation switch, intended for analysis with the gcov tool, is incompatible with the needs of |gcp| and must not be used.
+The :option:`-fprofile-arcs` or :option:`--coverage` compilation
+switches, intended for analysis with the gcov tool, are incompatible with the needs of |gcp| for binary traces and must not be used.
 Likewise for the :option:`-gnatV` family of GNAT Pro switches requesting data validity checks other than those mandated by the Ada RM (special case of :option:`-gnatVd`).

 For object coverage assessments, only :option:`-g` is of possible use, if you intend to produce annotated sources as coverage reports.
 If source coverage